MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Topology Construction Algorithms

 \section{Topology Construction Algorithms}

 In this section, we introduce a two-stage topology-construction pipeline.
 We first detect four-bar linkages and \emph{contract} each into a \emph{generalized joint} while preserving its connectivity to the rest of the robot (Algorithm~\ref{alg:generalized-joints}).
-After contraction, the joint topology becomes acyclic with actuators ignored, ensuring that subsequent path searches are well defined.
+Under the scope assumptions in Section~\ref{sec:modeling}, after contraction, the joint topology becomes acyclic with actuators ignored, ensuring that subsequent path searches are well defined.
 On this contracted topology, for every actuator we extract its \emph{Independent Topologically Equivalent Path (ITEP)}—the ordered set of links and joints influenced when all other actuators are fixed (Algorithm~\ref{alg:topo})—and assign each ITEP to one of four canonical types.
-These ITEPs serve as inputs to the kinematics solver in Sec.~\ref{sec:solver}.
+These ITEPs serve as inputs to the kinematics solver in Section~\ref{sec:solver}.

-\subsection{Four-bar Linkage and Generalized Joints}
+\subsection{Four-Bar Linkage and Generalized Joints}